Alex Marlow

 Alexander Mason Marlow (born January 24, 1986) is an American media executive who is the editor-in-chief of Breitbart News and an author.
 Marlow began his career as Andrew Breitbart's editorial assistant, a position he held for four years.
 He was hired in 2008 as Breitbart's inaugural managing editor and served as its first employee.
 Marlow is the former host of Breitbart News Daily on SiriusXM.

+Marlow was named to the Forbes 30 Under 30 list for 2015.

 Early life

 Marlow was born January 24, 1986.
 His father is Catholic and his mother is Jewish.
 For high school, he attended Harvard-Westlake School.
 While a student there, he befriended Andrew Breitbart, who hired him as the first employee at Breitbart News to do odd jobs and minor copy editing.
 He says that at the time his job was mostly being a "glorified personal assistant" to Breitbart, which subsequently developed into an editorial position as the site became more successful.